The Ebico Trust for Sustainable Development

 Nick Johansen - Trustee

 Over 15 years of experience in the energy industry, having helped establish successful energy suppliers including Good Energy and OVO Energy.
-Experienced in working with social housing organizations on Solar PV projects and involved in Green Deal Provider, Assessor, and Installer entities.
+Experienced in working with social housing organisations on Solar PV projects and involved in Green Deal Provider, Assessor, and Installer entities.

 Stephen Knight - Trustee (appointed 2019)